neqts/neqts/README.md

 <h1>Hello there 👋 </h1><br>
 My name is Tomek and I am Junior Web Developer from Poland.
 I work as a Junior Salesforce Developer by day.
 My passion for programming started when I was in high school and it continues until now.
 Both in college and privately, I spend most of my time learning web development.
 Currently I'm focusing on Salesforce and Gatsby.js.
-I invite you to check out my projects here.
+Here are more personal information about me https://www.linkedin.com/in/tomasz-top%C3%B3r-5870a11b9/.

 <h1>More about me... 👨‍🎓</h1>